RonDBlade/avro-with-annotations/README.md

 ---

-## Benefits
+## Module Overview

-### For Kotlin Users
-- The annotations help Kotlin understand which fields can be null and which cannot
-- Enables proper nullability checking when using the generated classes
-- Provides better IDE support and compile-time safety

-### For Java Users
-- Provides warnings at compile time and IDE level
-- Helps catch potential null pointer issues early
-- Improves code quality and maintainability
+### 1. `avro-annotation-plugin/`
+- **Purpose:** Implements the Gradle plugin that post-processes Avro-generated Java sources, adding nullability annotations.
+- **Key files:**
+  - `AvroAnnotationPlugin.java`: Registers the plugin and its Gradle task.
+  - `AnnotateAvroClassesTask.java`: The Gradle task that performs annotation.
+  - `AvroAnnotationExtension.java`: Allows configuration via the Gradle DSL.
+- **Dependencies:** JavaParser, Avro, JetBrains Annotations.

+### 2. `plugin-usage-example/`
+- **Purpose:** Demonstrates how to use the plugin in a real project, including Avro schema, plugin configuration, and tests (including Kotlin tests for null-safety).
+- **Key files:**
+  - `build.gradle`: Shows the correct way to configure the plugin for overwriting Avro-generated sources with annotated versions.
+  - `src/main/avro/Person.avsc`: Example Avro schema.
+  - `src/test/kotlin/PersonTest.kt`: Kotlin test verifying nullability annotations.
+- **How it works:**
+  - The Avro plugin generates Java sources from the schema into `build/generated-main-avro-java`.
+  - The annotation plugin overwrites those sources in-place, so only the annotated versions are compiled and packaged.
+  - The project depends on `org.jetbrains:annotations` so the compiler recognizes the annotations.

 ---

 ## How to Use the Plugin

-### 1. For local plugin usage: Publish the Plugin Locally
+### 1. Publish the Plugin Locally
 From the project root, run:
 ```sh
 ./gradlew :avro-annotation-plugin:publishToMavenLocal
 ```

-### 2. Apply the Plugin in Your Project.
+### 2. Apply the Plugin in Your Project
-If importing the plugin from the Gradle Plugin Portal, skip to step 3.
-Otherwise, in your `settings.gradle`, ensure Gradle looks in your local Maven repository:
+In your `settings.gradle`, ensure Gradle looks in your local Maven repository:
 ```groovy
 pluginManagement {
     repositories {